elastisys/cloud-native-training/kubernetes-and-cloud-native-for-application-developers.md

     * Creating a Deployment
     * Multi-Container Pod
-    * Basics of Depolyment Configuration
+    * Basics of Deployment Configuration
     * Basics of Security

 1. Exposing Applications